oracleif/laftrifles/README.md

-consecutive letters from the same side of the box (aha!).  **lboxworks** accepts the four (one for each side of the square) 3-letter lists to start with, then keeps track of the words you create while attempting to build your word chains.  **box10k** takes more of a shotgun approach that really cheats the game - it just searches a large dictionary for any words that would fit in the puzzle and spits them out (you still need to pick and order them).
+consecutive letters from the same side of the box (aha!).  **lboxworks** accepts the four (one for each side of the square) 3-letter lists to start with, then keeps track of the words you create while attempting to build your word chains.  **box280k** takes more of a shotgun approach that really cheats the game - it just searches a large dictionary for any words that would fit in the puzzle and spits them out (you still need to pick and order them); called with no arguments it will spit out its entire 280k word list, which can be used/filtered for other applications.

 ## Rock Paper Scissors (RPS) engines/tools